Skip to content

 Symptom Cause Fix

-passwd: Authentication token manipulation error Filesystem mounted read-only Remount rw: mount -o remount,rw / inside the container
+passwd: Authentication token manipulation error Container filesystem mounted read-only Inside the container: mount -o remount,rw /, then passwd again